“When you can’t breathe, nothing else matters.” — American Lung Association

 For as long as I can remember, I’ve been telling anyone who would listen, that I have a hard time breathing, especially when my annual bout with bronchitis arrived.
 Most ignored me or looked like they wished I would shut up, so I did.
 I decided they probably knew better than me.
 Then last fall a doctor gave me a reality check.
 After a night-long breathing test and a pulmonary function test, she told me I have COPD with a possibility of worse.
 X-rays and cat scans followed.

-All I know is I have a terrible time breathing here at 7,000 feet.
+All I know is I have a terrible time breathing here above 7,000 feet.
 I guess I had to move here to know for sure…

 Do you have any idea how demoralizing this is?
 To be told at age 61 that your ability to breath is not good, and will never get better.
 I’ve always done whatever I wanted to, but that is over.
 I’ve climbed fourteeners!
 It wasn’t ever easy, but I’ve done it!